-As of September 1, 2017 landlords evicting a tenant for personal use of the property will be required to pay the tenant one month’s rent as compensation.
+If you’re a landlord who needs to evict a tenant for personal use of the property — it’s soon going to cost you.
+As of September 1, 2017 landlords will be required to pay the tenant one month’s rent as compensation for the inconvenience.

-That means that if you own a property and want yourself, a family member or caregiver to move into the unit, you can do so as long as you provide one month’s rent to the evicted.
-Landlords can also offer the tenant another acceptable rental unit to live in as an alternative.
+That means that if you own a property and want yourself, an immediate family member or caregiver to move into the unit, you can do so as long as you provide one month’s rent to the evicted.
+Alternatively, landlords can also offer the tenant another acceptable rental unit to live in as an alternative.

 Landlords will be required to show intent to occupy the property for at least one year.
-If a landlord chooses not to personally occupy the unit, they could be charged a fine of up to $25,000.
+If a landlord evicts their tenants for “personal use” but then does not personally occupy the unit, they could be charged a fine of up to $25,000.

 This new addition is part of the government’s fair housing initiatives.
 The goal is to discourage landlords from kicking out their occupants for the sole intent of raising rent.